 Whether a US veteran, active military, a cop or a civilian, we are all citizens and enjoy private gun ownership.
 Recreating like a warrior is an exercise in American freedom, and it is how we as individuals "maintain a well-regulated militia".

 The citizen gun culture and the importance of preparedness can be traced back to Francis Marion (aka the "Swamp Fox").
 Prior the revolutionary war, he was a modest commercial farmer, but he also served an 8-year stint with the British military in the French and Indian War.
-It was during this time he learned three key things from the Cherokee Indians: the value of the long gun against short-range muskets; the use the environment for cover and concealment; and the art of the ambush when faced with a larger, better provisioned enemy.
+It was during this time he learned three key things from the Cherokee Indians: the value of the long gun against short-range muskets; use of the environment for cover and concealment; and the art of the ambush when faced with a larger, better provisioned enemy.

 The story of Francis Marion shows us the value in recreating like warriors.